emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 The Makefiles for building the library and the program follow the conventions mentioned earlier.
 In particular, they install into a directory determined by the `DESTDIR`{:.language-shell .highlight} and `PREFIX`{:.language-shell .highlight} environment variables.

 I don't recommend it, but if you wanted, you could `make && make install`{:.language-shell .highlight} the library and then the program... and it should work as expected.
 The reason I don't recommend this is because it would install both in the `/usr/local`{:.language-shell .highlight} directory tree.
-This is a blog post about Nix... we want to have things installed in the Nix Store.
+This is a blog post about NixOS... we want to have things installed in the Nix Store.

-## Nix Terms and Definitions
+## NixOS Terms and Definitions

-Now that we have source code for a program and a library that it depends on, we can proceed to see how we can use Nix to build and install it.
-But before we do that, we'll need to define some term.
+Now that we have source code for a program and a library that it depends on, we can proceed to see how we can use The Nix Package Manager to build and install it.
+But before we do that, we'll need to define some terms.

-These definitions reflect my current mental model of how Nix works.
+These definitions reflect my current mental model of how NixOS works.
 I won't claim they are "correct".
-One of my problems with the Nix ecosystem is that it's sometimes very hard to pin down what a given word means in a given context.
+One of my problems with the NixOS ecosystem is that it's sometimes very hard to pin down what a given word means in a given context.
 These definitions are my attempt to at least capture my understanding.

+### "Nix"

+The word "Nix" itself can mean one of three different things.
+I've tried to take care not to use "Nix" in this document.
+Instead, I try to explicitly use one of the following three terms[^usebeforedefining].

+#### Nix Expression Language

+The Nix Expression Language is the programming language in which Nix Expressions are written.

+#### Nix Package Manager

+The Nix Package Manager is the suite of tools that build derivations and manage the Nix Store.

+The Nix Package Manager can be used to maintain a Nix Store on distros other than NixOS.

+#### NixOS

+A Linux distro whose entire configuration is in the Nix Store.

 ### Expression
-Independent of Nix, an ***Expression*** is a syntactical object (of a programming language) that evaluates to a value.
+Independent of the Nix Expression Language, an ***Expression*** is a syntactical object (of a programming language) that evaluates to a value.

 The Nix ***Expression*** Language is functional: "Everything is an ***Expression***".
 This model should be familiar to those who have used functional languages.

 You can compose ***Expressions*** into larger ***Expressions***.

 ### Derivation
 Some Expressions evaluate to ***Derivations***.
-Though there are no such formal terms, in Nix it may be helpful to think of such Expressions as "top level Expressions" or "programs".
+Though there are no such formal terms, in the Nix Expression Language it may be helpful to think of such Expressions as "top level Expressions" or "programs".

 The ***Derivation*** that these Expressions evaluate to is an in-memory structure.